How to Prevent Furniture Accidents in the Home

 • Do not place unstable furniture near where children play.

-Red Nose is aware of a number of injuries of this nature, some being fatal, the most recent being a two-year-old girl in Western Australia who died due to an injury to her chest caused by a television set falling on her.5 Her family and the State Coroner said they hoped the inquest would stop another family being devastated by a child dying in a similar way.6
+Red Nose is aware of a number of injuries of this nature, some being fatal, such as the death of a two-year-old girl in Western Australia who died due to an injury to her chest caused by a television set falling on her.5 Her family and the State Coroner said they hoped the inquest would stop another family being devastated by a child dying in a similar way.6

 Chests of drawers and dressing tables become especially unstable when the drawers are opened and can tip over.12